Here is an excellent article writing by Dr. Amy Johnson talking about a way to definitely feel free.

 About the Author

-A happy father, a free spirit, a servant.
+My name is Jean Laguerre, a happy human being, a free spirit, a servant.